 The ASA may also consider the number of sales made at the reference price, and marketers should either be able to demonstrate that a significant number of sales were made at that price, or that the higher price was a realistic selling price.

-When assessing ads for sales on multiple product ranges on Carpetright’s website, the ASA considered the CTSI Guidance For Traders on Pricing Practices, which stated, among other requirements, that whether significant sales were made at the higher price should be considered when determining whether the saving was genuine.
-Because certain product ranges in the sale had not sold any products at the undiscounted prices, the saving claims were considered misleading (Carpetright Ltd, 25 January 2023).
-See also HPAS Ltd t/a Safestyle UK, 28 June 2017.
+When assessing ads for sales on multiple product ranges on Carpetright’s website, the ASA considered the CTSI Guidance For Traders on Pricing Practices.
+This stated, among other requirements, that whether significant sales were made at the higher price should be considered when determining whether the saving was genuine.
+In one instance, because certain product ranges in the sale had not sold any products at the undiscounted prices, the saving claims were considered misleading (Carpetright Ltd, 25 January 2023).
+Similarly, the ASA considered that 35, 44, 46 and 2 mattress sales did not constitute a significant enough number of sales to establish the higher price as the usual selling price.
+This was decided in the context of the sales figures for the mattresses at the promotional prices being 1,283, 1,516, 1,014 and 18 respectively (Simba Sleep Ltd, 06 March 2024),

 Sales and distribution channels

 The ASA will consider where an ad appeared and where the advertised product was sold at the higher reference price when assessing the likelihood of consumers being misled.
-Sometimes, prices for the same product or service can vary, depending on the sales channel, and prices in store can differ to those charged online.
+Sometimes, prices for the same product or service can vary depending on the sales channel, and prices in store can differ to those charged online.
 If a saving claim is made for purchases through one sales channel, the advertised reference price must be the usual selling price for purchases made through the same sales channel.
 For example, a reference price used online for a product previously only sold in stores is unlikely to be acceptable.
 A higher price which is only charged at a limited number of outlets is unlikely to be considered the usual selling price.

-Making savings against RRP’s
+Be careful when making savings claims against RRP’s

 Ensure “up to” and "from" claims do not exaggerate potential savings

 In the past the ASA has applied a rule of thumb that 10% of the products or services advertised should usually be available at the "from" or "up to" price based on the 2010 BIS Pricing Practices Guide.
-In 2016 the CTSI published updated Guidance For Traders on Pricing Practices.
+In 2016 the CTSI published Guidance For Traders on Pricing Practices.
 This guidance states that, when using “from” or “up to” to advertise a saving, advertisers must ensure that:

 The CTSI guidance does not state what proportion will be considered a ‘significant proportion’, and the ASA will investigate this on a case-by-case basis.
 Less than 10% is unlikely to be considered a significant proportion by the ASA.
 An email for a sports supplement which stated “APRIL SALE UP TO 60% OFF PLUS EXTRA 10% OFF” was considered misleading because only 8% of the items available were discounted at 60% off, which was not considered a significant proportion (The Hut.com Ltd t/a My Protein, 11 October 2017).

 When assessing whether an “up to” or “from” claim represents the true overall picture of a sale, the ASA is likely to consider the distribution of sale items across different price ranges.
 There should be a roughly even distribution of discounted products across all price ranges.
 Even if a significant proportion of sales items have the maximum saving, if these sale items are disproportionately in the lower price ranges, an “up to” or “from” claim is still likely to mislead.
 An ad for a January sale which stated “up to 70% off” was upheld by the ASA because the number of sale items which were discounted by 70% was 8.63%, which was not considered a significant proportion, and because the products in the sale were disproportionately from the lower price ranges of products sold by the advertiser (Better Bathrooms UK Ltd, 4 October 2017).
+See also Valterous Ltd t/a Therapie Clinic, 21 August 2024.

 Do not artificially inflate prices

 Marketers should be cautious when making a savings claim based on recent prices.
 The ASA upheld complaints about a supermarket ad offering a multi-buy offer on cereals.
 The product was priced at 97p per box between January 2015 and 5 July 2015, and at £1.38 from 6 July 2015.
 On 7 July 2015 the product was then included in a mix-and-match multi-buy offer of three packs for £3.
-The ASA considered the offer misleading because the £1.38 was not the usual selling price (Asda Stores Ltd, 4 May 2016).
+The ASA considered the offer to be misleading because the £1.38 was not the usual selling price (Asda Stores Ltd, 4 May 2016).

 Use the correct terms for introductory offers

 If a marketer has not sold a product before and wishes to offer it at an introductory price which is lower than the intended standard price, they should make clear it is an introductory offer rather than discount.
 Using scored-out future pricing is likely to be considered misleading unless the ad makes it explicitly clear that the price is the intended future price, because this will imply that the crossed-out price is the established usual selling price.
-An ad which featured the crossed out “from” price of £1,728 was considered misleading by the ASA.
-Consumers would understand that the “from” price was the usual selling price, however, in reality, the product was new to the market, and the price promotion was an introductory offer (Emma Mattress, 16 March 2022).

 Introductory offers must be clearly described as such.
 An Instagram story which stated, “IN THE STYLE BLACK FRIDAY” and “LIVE IN ONE HOUR WITH 50% OFF GET READY.
 YOU CAN’T MISS THIS” was considered misleading because it was not clear from the ad that this was an introductory offer (In the Style, 23 March 2022).